AdobeDocs/experience-manager-core-components.pt-BR/help/components/sharing.md

 ## Versão e compatibilidade {#version-and-compatibility}

-A versão atual do Componente de compartilhamento em redes sociais é a v1, que foi introduzida com a versão 1.0.0 dos Componentes principais com o AEM 6.3 e é descrita neste documento.
+A versão atual do Componente de compartilhamento em redes sociais é a v1, que foi introduzida com a versão 1.0.0 dos Componentes principais e é descrita neste documento.

-A tabela a seguir detalha todas as versões compatíveis do componente e as versões do AEM com as quais as versões do componente são compatíveis.
+A tabela a seguir detalha todas as versões compatíveis do componente e as versões AEM com as quais as versões do componente são compatíveis.

 | Versão do componente | AEM 6.4 | AEM 6.5 | AEM as a Cloud Service |
 |--- |--- |--- |---|